CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 FileFiltering

-2. You have already selected Yes to inventory your data, now choose if you want to Use Enhanced file type identification (increases inventory time), then click Next at the bottom right to move to the Source Selection Progress overlay.
+2. You have already selected Yes to inventory your data.
+Now, choose if you want to Use Enhanced file type identification (increases inventory time), then click Next at the bottom right to move to the Source Selection Progress overlay.

 Source Selection Progress